 When I receive that request for repair

-When I receive that request for repair I’m going to make sure that we also receive any reports that the buyer is referring to asking for certain things to be repaired.
+When I receive that repair request I’m going to make sure that we also receive any reports that the buyer is referring to asking for certain things to be repaired.

-During our review we will talk about options and the next best steps in order to address that buyers request.
+During our review, we will talk about options and the next best steps to address that buyer’s request.

 Every House is Sold “As-is”

 I frequently speak with sellers and they say but I want to sell As is.
-It’s important that you know that every house is sold as is that’s what’s in the purchase contract.
+You must know that every house is sold as is that’s what’s in the purchase contract.

 But experience shows buyers are going to do their inspections and they are going to request some things be handled by the seller.

-When we receive that request repair we review it we will talk about the approximate cost for each one of the items that the buyer may be requesting.
+When we receive that requested repair we review it we will talk about the approximate cost for each one of the items that the buyer may be requesting.

-When we receive the request for care it does not mean that you as a seller have to agree to any repairs at all.
+When we receive the request for care it does not mean that you as a seller have to agree to any repairs.

 Negotiating The Sale

-So when we’re reviewing that request for repair we’ll figure out what the approximate cost would be for each one of the items.
+So when we’re reviewing that repair request we’ll figure out what the approximate cost would be for each one of the items.

 In most cases when I’m helping an executor administrator or trustee with a home in probate or a trust.

-I negotiate a dollar amount that goes from the seller’s proceeds from estate proceeds towards the buyers closing cost instead of doing the repairs.
+I negotiate a dollar amount that goes from the seller’s proceeds from estate proceeds toward the buyer’s closing cost instead of doing the repairs.

-The reason I do this is for the ease of giving the buyers some of what they are asking for and also to remove the liability from the estate and you as the estate representative.
+I do this for the ease of giving the buyers some of what they are asking for and also to remove the liability from the estate and you as the estate representative.